questdb/documentation/clients/date-to-timestamp-conversion.md

 # ...

-# Optionally convert to pandas Timestamp.
-The QuestDB python exposes a Dataframe API and accepts pd.Timestamp columns
+# Optionally, you can convert to a pandas Timestamp.
+The QuestDB Python client offers the dataframe() API, which accepts pd.Timestamp columns
 pd_timestamp = pd.Timestamp(datetime_obj)
 print(f"Pandas Timestamp: {pd_timestamp}")